alderaan/vps/ai-dev-server/README.md

 ### Host Service Communication

-The container needs to communicate with the HostAgent service running on the host:

 - Uses `host.docker.internal:9000` to reach HostAgent
 - Requires `extra_hosts: ["host.docker.internal:host-gateway"]` in Docker
 - HostAgent must bind to `0.0.0.0:9000` to accept container connections